 As defined by Johns Hopkins Medicine, “Ayurveda is a system of medicine based on the idea that disease is caused by an imbalance or stress in a person’s consciousness.”

-As a 3,000 year old concept, it comes as no surprise that ADHD isn’t as an entity of Ayurveda.
-However, there are 3 key irregular behaviors recorded in Ayurveda that hold similarities to ADHD symptoms: ¹
+As a 3,000-year-old concept, it comes as no surprise that ADHD isn’t an entity of Ayurveda.
+However, there are three key irregular behaviors recorded in Ayurveda that hold similarities to ADHD symptoms: ¹

-The combination of these irregularities cause a lack of connection within the senses and their goals.
+The combination of these irregularities causes a lack of connection between the senses and their goals.
 In turn, this creates symptoms commonly associated with ADHD, including: ²

-In order to overcome these symptoms, Ayurveda seeks to monitor emotions (and how they affect the heart) as well as developing better control of the mind, brain, and sensory perception?
+To overcome these symptoms, Ayurveda seeks to monitor emotions (and how they affect the heart) and develop better control of the mind, brain, and sensory perception.

-To accomplish this, Ayurveda also points to specific herbs in order to help relieve these symptoms.
-More specifically, non-tropical herbs that promote mental balance (Medhya) as well as herbs that calm blood flow, breathing, and thoughts within the brain (Vatya).
+To accomplish this, Ayurveda also points to specific herbs to help relieve these symptoms.
+More specifically, non-tropical herbs that promote mental balance (Medhya) and herbs that calm blood flow, breathing, and thoughts within the brain (Vatya).

 How to Treat ADHD Under Ayurveda

-In order to implement Ayurveda herbs for ADHD, it’s important to also incorporate therapies and diet.
-This combination allows for optimal balance within the brain, body, and spirit – giving your child the best chance at treatment.
+To implement Ayurveda herbs for ADHD, it’s important to also incorporate therapies and diet.
+This combination allows optimal balance within the brain, body, and spirit.

-However, before we discuss this treatment, it should be noted that none of it has been approved by the Food & Drug Administration (FDA).
-In other words, there’s no way of determining the safety of said treatment.
+However, before we discuss this treatment, it should be noted that the Food & Drug Administration (FDA) has not approved it.
+In other words, there’s no way to determine the safety and efficiency of this treatment.
 Therefore, if a parent decides to use Ayurveda herbs for ADHD, we highly recommend speaking to a medical professional first.

 Top 5 Ayurveda Herbs for ADHD